 In the command above, database_one is the name of the first database to be backed up, and database_two is the name of the second.
 This command will incorporate both databases into a single database .SQL file.

 It is also simple with MySQL to back up all of the databases on a server using the mysqldump command.

 Again, this will add all databases into a single database .sql file.

 Restoring a Backup

-Since the dump files are just SQL commands, you can restore the database backup by telling mysql to run the commands in it and put the data into the proper database.
+Since the dump files are just data preceded by SQL commands, you can restore the database backup by telling MySQL to run the commands in it and put the data back into the proper database.

 mysql database_name < database_name.sql